 Anthony Dale Pike was the son of Tony Pike, who owned the renowned Pikes Hotel in Ibiza, Spain.
 The hotel was known for its grand parties and had served the likes of celebrities like Freddie Mercury and George Michael.
 The police later found out that Dale was in Miami to meet with a prospective buyer for the hotel and discuss the terms of the deal with him.

 On February 15, 1998, Dale landed in Miami, according to the airport records.
-The following day on February 16, Dale’s body was discovered by a walker on Virginia Beach.
+The following day on February 16, Dale’s body was discovered by a walker on Virginia Key.
 The murder was immediately reported, and authorities arrived to find Dale shot and left naked on the beach.
 He was declared dead on the spot, and an autopsy later determined that Dale was shot two times in the back of the head with a .22 caliber gun.